Songtech-0912/songtech-0912.github.io/content/intro-quantum-phys.md

 > Note to the advanced reader: yes, indeed, quarks have a different quantum of charge, but since quarks can never be found on their own, and are always grouped together into composite, not elementary particles, we consider $e$ the quantum of charge, associated with an electron.

 Similarly, consider electromagnetic radiation.
-The base value of electromagnetic radiation is given by $hf$, the radiation of a single photon of frequency $f$, where $h = \pu{6.626e-34 J*Hz^{-1}}$ is the Planck constant.
-All electromagnetic radiation of a given frequency $f$ must be composed of multiples of this value.
+The base value of electromagnetic energy is given by $hf = \dfrac{hc}{\lambda}$, the radiation of a single photon of frequency $f$ and wavelength $\lambda$, where $h = \pu{6.626e-34 J*Hz^{-1}}$ is the Planck constant.
+All electromagnetic energy of a given frequency $f$ and wavelength $\lambda$ must be composed of multiples of this value.

-Note that in quantum mechanics, the particle is simply regarded as an indivisible constituent of matter or energy, and are not the same as classical particles.

 ### Postulate 2: quantum states

-In classical mechanics, the future state of any system can be known by knowing its current state and its equations of motion.
+In classical mechanics, the future state of any system of particles can be known by knowing its current state and its equations of motion.
 The equations of motion are Newton's 2nd law:

 {% math() %}
 m \frac{d^2 \mathbf{r}}{dt^2} = \mathbf{F}(\mathbf{r}, t)